Independent Mental Health Advocacy

 The tribunal can make a:

-• community treatment order – you can live in the community while receiving treatment for mental illness.
-It lasts for a maximum of 12 months if you are 18 years or older
+- community treatment order – you can live in the community while receiving treatment for mental illness.
+It lasts up to 6 months (or up to 3 months if you are under 18).

-• inpatient treatment order – you must be in hospital while receiving treatment for a mental illness.
-It last for a maximum of six months if you are 18 years or older.
+- inpatient treatment order – you must be in hospital while receiving treatment for a mental illness.
+It lasts up to 6 months (or up to 3 months if you are under 18).

 If you are under 18, both kinds of treatment orders can only last for a maximum of three months.